Regularity of anisotropic refinable functions

-\begin{remark} {\em The proof of Theorem \ref{th.p} is much simpler than that of Theorem~\ref{th.holder} in $C(\re^s)$.
-Indeed, an elegant argument with a contraction operator $\bT$ on the affine subspace $V(U, p)$ cannot be directly extended to prove the continuity of $\varphi$ due to the following reason: the piecewise constant function $f$ for which $v_f \equiv z$ is not continuous.
+\begin{remark} {\em The proof of Theorem \ref{th.p} is much simpler than that of Theorem~\ref{th.holder}.
+Indeed, the argument with a contraction operator $\bT$ on the affine subspace $V(U, p)$ cannot be directly extended to prove the continuity of $\varphi$ due to the following reason: the piecewise constant function $f$ for which $v_f \equiv z$ is not continuous.
 Thus, it is not clear how to show that $V(U, p)$ is nonempty.
-We are not aware of any simple proof of this fact in the multivariate case.
-We, however, apply this argument once again in estimating the rate of convergence of the subdivision schemes in section~\ref{s.subd}. } \end{remark}
+We are not aware of any simple proof of this fact in the multivariate case. } \end{remark}